isage/Adrenaline/docs/src/XX-Changelog.md

 	- Fix `TwinBee Portable` crashing when not using English or Japanese language
 	- Fix `Smakdown vs RAW 2011` by bypassing anti-CFW check
 	- Fix `Aces of War` by bypassing anti-CFW check
-	- Improve the `DJ Max` anti-CFW bypass
+	- Fix `Pangya Fantasy Golf` by bypassing anti-CFW check
+	- Fix freeze on `Bust-A-Move` by bypassing anti-CFW check
 	- Patch to remove the "overclocked" message on `ATV Pro`